Halloween is a dream for kids, but it can be a nightmare for parents. Is there such a thing as healthy Halloween treats?

 One way to protect kids with food allergies during Halloween trick-or-treating is by using a universal alert system that announces the absence of food allergens, such as The Teal Pumpkin Project.

 Place a teal pumpkin on your doorstep to let kids with food allergies know that you offer allergen-free treats, and they can trick-or-treat at your house safely.
-Find out more about The Teal Pumpkin Project and how you can use it to increase awareness and food allergy safety for others.

 Also, I’ve made a chart of the food allergens in some of the most common Halloween treats out there.
 You can nab that chart here.

-It turns out that it isn’t just the parents of kids with food allergies who worry about Halloween candy.
+It turns out that it isn’t just the parents of kids with food allergies who worry about Halloween treats.
 The parents of kids with other challenges worry, too.#Halloween can be a dream for kids, but a nightmare for parents.
 Click To Tweet

 ADHD and Halloween Candy